marcus8448/marcus8448.github.io/content/_index.md

 ---
 title: "Home"
-heroTitle: "Hi, my name is Marcus."
-heroSubtitle: "I'm a programmer from Canada with experience in Java, C/C++, and Rust."
+description: Homepage
+date: "2025-01-01T00:00:00-00:00"
 ---

+# Hi, my name is Marcus.
+I'm a programmer from Canada with experience in Java, C/C++, and Rust.